sehaj97/ItSehaj/ReadMe.md

-# Refactor Horiseon social solution services Code
+# Itsehaj - portfolio

 ## Link to Application
-Click on link to see the deployed website [https://sehaj97.github.io/My-Awesome-Portfolio/](https://sehaj97.github.io/My-Awesome-Portfolio/)
+Click on link to see the deployed website [https://sehaj97.github.io/ItSehaj/](https://sehaj97.github.io/ItSehaj/)

 ## Description
 This is my protfolio.